Ten de Shōwaru Cupid: Characters

 The heroine of this work.
-She moves into the Koinobori household to turn Ryuji (竜次), who has absolutely no interest in real women, into a full-fledged pervert.
+She moves into the Koinobori household to turn Ryuji, who has absolutely no interest in real women, into a full-fledged pervert.
 Her true identity is that of a low-ranking demon who trades human souls.
 She has a tail, wings, and horns, and can use spells.
 When living in the human world, these are hidden by a secret medicine and spells, but they appear when she's bathing or sleeping.

 Her personality is more mischievous than innocent.
-Deceiving others is second nature to her (her main victim is Ryuji (竜次)).
+Deceiving others is second nature to her (her main victim is Ryuji).
 She has no qualms about exposing herself in her underwear or even naked.
 She boldly showed her naked body upon their first meeting.
 However, she also has a timid side and is terribly afraid of ghosts.
 She even faints during a test of courage.
-She also doesn't seem to be very strong against tickling, as she laughed hysterically when restrained and tickled by Kenta Kanekura (金倉 健太) (mentioned later).
+She also doesn't seem to be very strong against tickling, as she laughed hysterically when restrained and tickled by Kenta Kanekura (mentioned later).

-She transfers to the same Gokuraku Junior High as Ryuji (竜次), disrupting his school life as well.
+She transfers to the same Gokuraku Junior High as Ryuji, disrupting his school life as well.
 However, she's an excellent student, ranking first in her grade in the midterm exams.
 Due to her beauty and talent, she gains considerable popularity within the school.
 Because of this, she causes and gets involved in trouble.

-According to Jiva (ジヴァ) (mentioned later), as a "low-ranking demon, she's close to humans and easily affected by human emotions," and originally "there were times when she strangely lacked malice for a demon," making her a very human-like existence.
+According to Jiva (mentioned later), as a "low-ranking demon, she's close to humans and easily affected by human emotions," and originally "there were times when she strangely lacked malice for a demon," making her a very human-like existence.

 Her three sizes are B85, W58, H85.
 Her nipple color is pink (according to her).
 Her maximum MP is 45.
 She has a habit of using spells anywhere and often runs out of magic power.
 Spells she can use are mentioned later.

 Koinobori-gumi

 All siblings have different mothers.
-The sisters have good relationships with each other, while the relationship between the sisters and Ryuji (竜次) is quite bad (all of them look down on Ryuji (竜次) to varying degrees).
+The sisters have good relationships with each other, while the relationship between the sisters and Ryuji is quite bad (all of them look down on Ryuji to varying degrees).